 We can re-institute the most effective part of the 1994 law: we can ban magazines holding more than ten rounds.
 Will that stop mass murders?
 No. Nor will it reduce the body count immediately, because there are thousands and thousands of high capacity magazines out there now.
 But if we banned them, we can be assured of one thing: gun nuts will begin to buy them and hoard them, which effectively removes them from circulation.
 Over time, it will reduce the body count.

+There are other common sense things we can do.
 We can also close the loophole that allows firearms to be sold at gun shows without a background check.
 We can tighten restrictions on who can legally sell firearms at gun shows.
 Around 40% of all gun sales are ‘private’ sales, many of which take place at gun shows by unlicensed dealers.

 We can eliminate the absurd restrictions placed by Republican lawmakers on background checks.
 For example, right now the law limits the amount of time a background check can take.
 If the check isn’t finished in the allotted time, the sale is allowed to proceed by default.